eobermuhlner/planet-generator/README.md

 To render an entire planet we can create the necessary textures into images.

-The following example creates all texture types that the framework knows about.
+The following example creates all texture types that the framework knows about and saves them into files.

 ```java
         // specify context and add the texture types you want to generate (we simply add all of them)